Resume Tips

 • Special characters may not be recognized

-• Nested bullet points often don't parse correctly
+• Nested bullet points often do not parse correctly

 The Graduated Approach: More Recent = More Detail

-This is how professional resume writers structure bullet points, and how our AI Builder does it automatically:
+This is how professional resume writers structure bullet points.

-Last 2-3 Roles (within 5 years) 3-4 points each Relevant skills, accomplishments Prioritizes transferable achievements
+Last 2-3 Roles (within 5 years): 3-4 bullet points each focusing on relevant skills and accomplishments

-10+ Years Ago 1-2 points or line item Position only, or key achievement Summarizes or groups older roles
+10+ Years Ago: 1-2 bullet points or just a line item (position only or one key achievement)

 FAQ: Bullet Point Questions